CANDLE BURNING TIPS

 CANDLE SAFETY & BURNING TIPS

-You may or may not know that you need to Trim Your Wick before lighting your candle.
+You may or may not know that you need to Trim Your Wick before each burn.
 The reasons are very simple on why you should Trim Your Wick and I have listed out some important reasons below.

 SAFE FLAME HEIGHT, NO BLACK SOOT